 Some in-home daycares or parents' day out programs have you provide lunch and could be better on cost.

 Most daycares are not places you can easily cancel.

 You have to pre-pay each week, and if your family takes a vacation or sick days and doesn't go to daycare, you still need to pay for the missed days.

 Most places have a 2-week notice if you plan to take your child elsewhere.

 Some daycares are drop-in type places.

 These will charge you per hour instead of per day or have a half-day rate.
 These can be much more affordable if you are only looking for occasional care, but there usually is no guarantee of teachers' consistency.

 Whichever option you choose, remember that choosing a childcare option is personal.

-There are positives and negatives to each option, and it is primarily about what you and your child need.
+Each option has positives and negatives, and it is primarily about what you and your child need.

 Ask questions, and go with your gut feeling.